KenEbue/phase-1-weather-project/README.md

 Found it easier uusing this API https://wttr.in/ to fetch weather information.

-The idea is to have search bar with a clickable search button(Animated hopefully)=Submit Event
+The idea is to have search bar with a clickable search button(Animated hopefully).
+This would be a submit event listener.

 Then for another event listener I have a toggle button for Fahrenheit/Celsius being displayed.